Introducing PostScale -- email API for transactional, inbound, and masked addresses. PostScale

 Define Records Once

 The key to multi-provider DNS with Terraform is defining your records in a single place.
-Use locals to create a shared record set:
+Use locals to create a shared record set that covers all your DNS record types:

 # records.tf